material-components/material-components-ios/components/FlexibleHeader/docs/reacting-to-frame-changes.md

 ### Reacting to frame changes

-In order to react to Flexible Header frame changes you can set yourself as the MDCFlexibleHeaderViewController instance's `layoutDelegate`.
+In order to react to flexible header frame changes you can set yourself as the MDCFlexibleHeaderViewController instance's `layoutDelegate`.

 <!--<div class="material-code-render" markdown="1">-->